jdeck88/T3/README.md

   -h, --help            show this help message and exit
 ```

+The following sections describe what each of the steps do in the process.py script:

 ## ocr

     Take harvested PDF files and convert them to readable text.
 Sample ocr python script for PDF files.